 Tide tables and solunar tables for sport fishers in Honolulu.
 Find out the forecast for high tides and low tides before setting out to fish, and other fishing-related data such as the lunar phase, tidal coefficient, sun and moon rising and setting times, hours of maximum fish activity, weather conditions in Honolulu ...

 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 1:30 am and the next high tide will be at 2:56 pm.
-The first low tide was at 7:52 am and the next low tide will be at 9:23 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 6:05 am and the next high tide will be at 6:56 pm.
+The only low tide of the day was at 12:47 pm.

-The lunar phase is a Waxing Gibbous.
-Today we have 13 hours and 15 minutes of sun.
-The solar transit is at 12:28 pm and the length of time the moon will be visible will be 11 hours and 5 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 11 hours and 24 minutes of sun.
+The solar transit is at 12:46 pm and the length of time the moon will be visible will be 12 hours and 33 minutes.

-The tidal coefficient today is 72, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 78 to end the day with a tidal coefficient of 83.
-The tide heights today are 1.0 ft, -0.3 ft, 2.0 ft and 0.3 ft.
+The tidal coefficient today is 100.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 96 to end the day with a tidal coefficient of 91.
+The tide heights today are 1.6 ft, -0.3 ft and 1.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Honolulu which is of 2.6 ft and a minimum height of -0.7 ft.

 The solunar fishing calendar in Honolulu tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: